About the Safari Simbaz Trust

 The Safari Simbaz Cycling Centre is a non-profit organisation based on the outskirts of Kikuyu, about 15km from Nairobi, Kenya.

 The project is the brainchild of David Kinjah, Kenya’s most experienced and decorated cyclist.
-He is a cycling legend in Africa, having won numerous events and mentored Chris Froome (the Tour de France winner for the third time this year).
+He is a cycling legend in Africa, having won numerous events and mentored Chris Froome (the Tour de France winner for the for 2013, 2015, 2016, and 2017)

 The Safari Simbaz programmes involve children from townships and villages in a positive, after-school activity.
 The purpose is to give youth of disadvantaged communities the skills and opportunities to make a success of their lives.